-Scheule A - Services may be substituted with an alternate schedule for projects with defined scope not requiring the full list of service options identified in Schedule A - Services.
+Scheule A - Services may be substituted with an alternate schedule for projects with defined scope not requiring the full list of service options identifed in Schedule A - Services.
 Enter the number of the schedule, A1 thtrough A5, and enter the name of hte defined scope schedule.

--
+Jev atio

-A11 The e following Consultants have been or will be engaged on the Project. -
+A11 The following Consultants have been or will be engaged on the Project:

 .1 by the Architect:

-13.18
+Sal Callina

+at 18 ct 18 con 10 cm

 .2 by the Client:

+JI 20 612 15